run-ai/docs/docs/Researcher/workloads/inference/hugging-face-inference.md

     * Optional: Set __toleration(s)__ to allow the workload to be scheduled on a node with a matching taint

         !!!
 Note
             Tolerations are disabled, by default.
-If you cannot see Tolerations in the menu, then it must be enabled by your Administrator, under General Settings → Workloads → Tolerations
+If you cannot see Tolerations in the menu, then it must be enabled by your Administrator, under General settings → Workloads → Tolerations

         *   Click __+TOLERATION__
         *   Enter a __key__